Credentials and Confidentiality Guidelines

 - Neither the University nor other offices of the University have the legal right to release or otherwise disclose records to third parties such as employment agencies.

-- Credential mailing requests must be submitted in writing and contain a student signature and the last four digits of their SS#.
+- Credential mailing requests must be submitted in writing.

 - Letter of Recommendation forms must only be used in conjunction with a Duquesne University credential file.